theogeorgios/hla-repast.github.io/index.md

 # HLA_RePast

-HLA_RePast is a framework and a middleware system that allows the integration, through a High Level Architecture (HLA) federation, of multiple instances of the Java-based lightweight sequential MAS simulation toolkit RePast.
+HLA_RePast is a framework and a middleware system that allows the integration, through a ]High Level Architecture (HLA](https://standards.ieee.org/ieee/1516/3744/) federation, of multiple instances of the Java-based lightweight sequential MAS simulation toolkit [RePast](https://repast.github.io/).

-HLA_RePast has been the **very first effort to distribute MAS simulation executives in general and RePast in particular with the HLA**, thus pioneering the topic of HLA-based distributed MAS simulations.
+HLA_RePast has been one of the **very first efforts to distribute MAS simulation executives in general and RePast in particular with the HLA**, thus pioneering the topic of HLA-based distributed MAS simulations.

 ![](/assets/images/hla-repast/arch.png)